top of page

 • Electrical System Review: Verify panel board capacity, conduit paths, and existing electrical setup compatibility.
 This part of the solar panel assessment ensures the new system integrates seamlessly with the client's current electrical configuration.

 • Weather Considerations: Evaluate site-specific weather conditions (wind, snow, rain) and potential risks.
-Including weather factors in the solar assessment helps identify which components will best withstand local conditions.
+Including weather factors in the solar panel assessment helps identify which components will best withstand local conditions.

 • Permitting Requirements: Research local zoning, building codes, utility interconnection rules, and required permits.
 By addressing permitting early in the solar panel assessment, installers avoid costly delays later.